dphiffer/flickr-js/README.md

 flickr.js
 ---------

-A basic JavaScript wrapper for the Flickr API.
+A simple JavaScript wrapper for the Flickr API.
 Only implements methods that don't require authentication.
+Uses jQuery and JSONP to retrieve data.

 Requirements
 ============